 This is a slightly advanced medical technique, termed as IUI, which is a combination of the turkey baster technique and IVF.
 This is usually opted for by couples where the male partner’s fertility levels are low or by single women who are fit to have a baby.
 During ovulation, the egg reaches the uterus, awaiting fertilisation by a sperm.
 In IUI, the woman chooses the sperm either from a donor or the bank.
 A medical professional then introduces the sperm right inside the uterus close to the egg using a catheter.
 The process is similar to that of a Pap smear test.
 Lying down by tilting the pelvis upwards can help increase the chances of fertilisation.
 Most women feel only minor cramps, and they can resume their usual lives within no time.
 However, this process might have to be repeated for a bunch of cycles until it is successful.

-Success using this method is at random, but you can always choose to do this before opting for any other methods.
+Success using this method is random, but you can always choose to do this before opting for any other methods.

 In some couples, one or both partners may be infertile, or the woman might not have a uterus strong enough to hold the baby.
 But couples tend to want a baby of their own.
 This can be achieved via surrogacy.
-The sperm of the male and the eggs of the female are combined in a laboratory environment to allow fertilisation and the formation of an embryo.
-This embryo is then placed in the womb of a willing surrogate, who will carry the baby for the duration of the pregnancy, and then hand it over to the original parents.
+The sperm of the male and the female eggs are combined in a laboratory environment to allow fertilisation and the formation of an embryo.
+This embryo is then placed in the womb of a willing surrogate, who will carry the baby for the duration of the pregnancy and then hand it over to the original parents.
 Surrogacy, of course, is an expensive option with fees and other expenses to be taken into account.

 Now, it certainly is up for debate whether you would ‘technically’ be pregnant if you have a surrogate carrying your baby.
 But no doubt, you will most certainly have a baby that will be your very own in every way.